-Table4-2 LED descriptions
+Table 4-2 LED descriptions

-LED Status Description Off No power is present or the LED has been turned off from the CLI.
-Yellow Steady on The AP is initializing, or an initialization exception has occurred.
-Flashing at 1 Hz No radio cards have been detected.
-Gre Flashing at 2 Hz The Ethernet interfaces have been shut down and no mesh links have been established.
-Green Steady on The AP has started up and registered to an AC, but is in standby state (no associated clients).
-Flashing at 0.5 Hz The AP is starting up, but has not registered to an AC.
+LED Status Description Off No power is present.
+Steady on The AP is initializing, or an initialization exception has occurred.
+Yellow Flashing at 1 Hz No radio cards have been detected.
+Green Flashing at 2 Hz The Ethernet interfaces have been shut down and no mesh links have been established.
+Steady on The AP has started up and registered to an AC, but is in standby state (no associated clients).
+Green Flashing at 0.5 Hz The AP is starting up, but has not registered to an AC.
 Flashing at 1 Hz Only the 2.4G radio has associated clients.
 Flashing at 2 Hz The AP is upgrading the image.
-Flashing at 1 Hz Only the 5G radio has associated clients.
-Alternating bat 1 Hz netween green and blue Both the 2.4G and 5G radios have associated clients.
+Blue Flashing at 1 Hz Only the 5G radio has associated clients.
+Alternating b at 1 Hz etween green and blue Both the 2.4G and 5G radios have associated clients.